IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 ## Modern Approach to Async Programming

 @Async annotation was introduced in Spring 3.0.
-It was December 2009, Java 6 era with a completely broken Future abstraction.
+It was December 2009, Java 6 era with a weak Future abstraction.
 5 years later Java 8 released with a game-changing [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) API.
 CompletableFuture abstracts a composable asynchronous computation.
 Let's use it in our example.